DavideMorgante/davidemorgante.github.io/_photography/Places.md

 support: [jquery, gallery]
 ---

-Here I have a collection of analog pictures made with my ...
+Here I have a collection of pictures made with my Fujifilm X-S10, usually followed by some Lightroom/Capture One editing.

 {% include gallery-layout.html gallery=site.data.galleries.places %}